ty-moodley/automate_the_boring_stuff/README.md

 int values together but concatenate strings

 #### 1.3 Variables
-A variable is like a box in the computer’s memory where you can store a single value.
+A variable is like a box in the computer’s memory where you can store values.
 If you want to use the result of an evaluated expression later in your program, you can save it inside a variable using an *assignment statement*.
 An assignment statement consists of a variable name, an equal sign (called the *assignment operator*), and the expression.
 An example is assigning the number of days as 30, e.g. `days = 30`.